 For each query, we count the number of Q@Cs at each generation, so for instance a query might have five Q@Cs at generation 1, seven Q@Cs at generation 2, and 17 Q@Cs at generation 5.
 We then then take the maximum CPQ over the queries (so perhaps 17 is the maximum for generation 5 over all queries).
 Our hypothesis is that as the generation increases, the maximum CPQ will increase.
 The results are shown in Table S1.

-What we notice is that the maximum CPQ does increase with generation, up through generation 8, after which it falls off dramatically.
-In retrospect, this fall-off makes sense.
-There can be only 200 Q@Cs for a query, because we look for query plan changes only every 10,000 tuples down from a maximum of 2M tuples.
-As the generation increases, there is less “room” for more plans (as some fraction of the previously generated plans will still be quite good or even optimal), and so less opportunity for query flutter, which will show up as a large maximum CPQ.
-And indeed, at generation 8, there is a query that has an astonishingly high number of change points, 172, all waffling between plans within that generation.